polarityio/virustotal/README.md

 Default: false

 If checked, the integration will show results for Domains that have no positive detections.

+### Show Urls with No Detections

+Default: false

+If checked, the integration will show results for Urls that have no positive detections.

 ### API Key Lookup Limit Reached Warning Message